 gvim vim -g

 If it’s not already installed, I first try the distribution’s default package manager.
-For example, on openSUSE I install gvim with this command:
+For example, on openSUSE I install gvim with this sequence of commands:

 is called